BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: CONCLUSIONS

 \section{CONCLUSIONS}

 In this paper, we propose a new BEV-enhanced VPR framework by exploiting the structural cues in BEV from a single monocular camera and introduce a new dataset for place recognition.
 The cores of our success lie in the introduction of BEV structural information and the promotion of the shared bottom backbone for local feature learning in the visual stream.
 Analytical experiments exhibit the superiority of BEV structural information in retrieving hard samples.
-We hope our work can enlighten more research on camera-based viusl place recognition.
+We hope our work can enlighten more research on VPR.
+In future work, we will explore the impact of additional BEV categories on VPR performance and lightweight our dual-stream model through distillation techniques.